Clicking and Popping of the Hand and Wrist

 Illustration of a hand condition called trigger finger

-Finger/Palm: Trigger Finger is a condition in which the finger clicks or pops when you move it, and may even get stuck in a flexed or extended position.
-The click may actually be felt at the base of the finger in the palm, and there is usually some tenderness in that area.
+Finger/Palm: Trigger finger is a condition in which the finger clicks or pops when you move it, and may even get stuck in a flexed or extended position.
+You may feel the click and some tenderness at the base of your finger, in the palm.

 Illustration of Osteoarthritis in the hand causing pain and stiffness.